 Ella specialises in Neanderthals, caves and expeditions in hostile, disputed and unstable territories.
 She almost exclusively works in places it is hard to get insurance, such as Iraq, Yemen, Nagorno-Karabakh and places she can’t publicly admit to.
 From heading up exploratory expeditions to joining cave excavations, the conditions can be unusual, from avoiding landmines to wearing a burqa for security reasons.

-Ella believes that this is a risk worth taking because huge parts of the planet are being neglected because of instability, which is tragic because some of these places represent the frontline of science and exploration.
+Ella believes that this is a risk worth taking; huge parts of the planet are being neglected due to instability, which is tragic because some of these places represent the frontline of science and exploration.
 She also believes that development is not just about aid, it is also about science and empowering locals.
-Ella is a stand-up comedian and uses comedy as a coping strategy and also to communicate science.
+As a stand-up, Ella uses comedy as a coping strategy, but also to communicate science.
 She passionately believes that knowledge and science can empower locals and help with sustainable development.

 Ella performs nerdy stand-up internationally from the Bloomsbury Theatre to the National Geographic main stage in DC and has taken 4 stand-up shows to the Edinburgh Fringe.
 She was a 2019 TED main stage speaker where her TED talk has been viewed more than 2 million times.
 She was also a TEDxNashville speaker and is a Keynote speaker at various international and corporate events.